pedromeruge/pedromeruge/README.md

 ## 🎓 About me

-I'm a Master's student of Informatics Engineering at the University of Porto, interested in Web Design and AI.
+I'm a Master's student of Informatics Engineering at the University of Porto, interested in UI/UX and AI.

-I was born and raised in Braga, Portugal 🇵🇹, where I currently live and study.
+I was born and raised in Braga, Portugal 🇵🇹, where I currently live and study from.

-🔭 I’m currently working on an app to recognize the state of a chess game from images
+🔭 I’m currently working on a mobile app to recognize the state of a chess game from images

 ![Portuguese](https://img.shields.io/badge/-🇵🇹%20Portuguese-red?style=for-the-badge)
 ![English](https://img.shields.io/badge/-🇺🇸%20English-blue?style=for-the-badge)